 - Inability to speak or form words correctly; speech impediments

 Ataxia is the least easily identifiable version of gluten intolerance.
-Many people with gluten ataxia do not realize they have a sensitivity at all to gluten before diagnosis as they do not have any of the typical symptoms.
+Many people with gluten ataxia do not realize they have a sensitivity to gluten before diagnosis as they do not have any of the typical symptoms.
 Generally this form of ataxia is diagnosed after all other types of ataxia are ruled out.
 Then specific tests are done to see if gluten could be at the root of the problem.
 Ataxia resulting from gluten sensitivity may be diagnosed with the following markers:

 - Antigliadin antibodies